 Achsah Guibbory, Ann Whitney Olin Professor of English, joined the faculty of Barnard in 2004, after teaching at the University of Illinois for many years.
 At Barnard, her teaching specialties include Milton, Donne, seventeenth-century literature and nation-formation, and Christian/Jewish relations and religious identities in the early modern period.
 She is affiliated with Barnard's Medieval and Renaissance studies program.
-Her book, Christian Identity, Jews, and Israel in Seventeenth-century England, has been just published by Oxford University Press (fall 2010).
-The research for this book was supported by a National Endowment for the Humanities Senior Research Fellowship (2002) and a Guggenheim Fellowship (2008).
+Her new book, Returning to John Donne, has just been published by Ashgate (February 2015).
+Her previous book, Christian Identity, Jews, and Israel in Seventeenth-century England, published by Oxford University Press (2010), won the John T. Shawcross Award from the Milton Society of America.
+The research for the Christian Identity book was supported by a National Endowment for the Humanities Senior Research Fellowship (2002) and a Guggenheim Fellowship (2008).
 Her other publications include Ceremony and Community from Herbert to Milton (Cambridge University Press, 1998), The Cambridge Companion to John Donne (2006), and numerous journal articles and book chapters on seventeenth-century literature and culture.

-Her scholarship and teaching have been recognized with a number of awards, including the Harriet and the Charles Luckman Undergraduate Distinguished Teaching Award from the University of Illinois, awards from the John Donne Society for distinguished article of the year ("Oh let me not serve so': The Politics of Love in Donne's Elegies," in ELH, 1990), and for mentoring young scholars (2009), and, most recently, an honorary doctorate of humane letters from Iona College (2010).
+Her scholarship and teaching have been recognized with a number of other awards, including the Harriet and Charles Luckman Undergraduate Distinguished Teaching Award from the University of Illinois, awards from the John Donne Society for distinguished article of the year ("Oh let me not serve so': The Politics of Love in Donne's Elegies," in ELH, 1990), and for mentoring young scholars (2009), and an honorary doctorate of humane letters from Iona College (2010).

 Professor Guibbory has served as president of both the Milton Society of America and the John Donne Society.